alextanhongpin/learn-mermaid/05_detail_your_system_container.md

     TS["Title Service
         [Software System]

-        Provides and API to retrieve
+        Provides an API to retrieve
         title information
     "]

     RS["Review Service
         [Software System]

-        Provides and API to retrieve
+        Provides an API to retrieve
         and submit reviews
     "]